kezenator/adventofcode/README.md

     * Meh - just a boring puzzle.
     * I had had the day off after a big social weekend, and to be honest the puzzle was just not interesting.
 I lost focus and mucked around.
+15. Iterative sequence with memory
+    * 15min/17min
+    * I wrote part 1 using the dictionary rather than linear search through the history.
+Made part 2 easy.
+    * Made some off-by-one errors - which is why it took so long.
+    * Part 2 just worked - in about 2.5 seconds.
+    * Improved to remove one HashMap lookup for previously spoken numbers - which improved performance 25% to about 2 seconds (on the i7-6770HQ I was using).